UK's Labour vows to bring down PM Johnson and delay Brexit

 Were Johnson's government to lose a no-confidence vote, lawmakers would have a 14-day period to try to form a new administration; otherwise a general election would be called, which could be held after the Oct.
 31 exit date.

+Johnson has a working majority in parliament of just one seat, including several lawmakers who have said they could vote to bring down the government to block a no-deal exit.

+The pound, which has tumbled in recent weeks as the prospect of a turbulent exit has increased, was flat against the dollar.

-Opponents of a no-deal exit say it would be a disaster for what was one of the West's most stable democracies, shattering supply chains, damaging global growth, and weakening Britain's standing in the world.
+Opponents of a sudden departure without a transition deal say it would be a disaster for what was one of the West's most stable democracies, shattering supply chains, damaging global growth, and weakening Britain's standing in the world.

 Brexit supporters say while there may be short-term disruption, it would provide a clean break from the bloc and allow the economy to thrive.